 Eat, Hop, and Leap to the fascinating and mysterious Egyptian past at the colossal pyramids. #egypt #africa

 In the morning, we headed to the outskirt of Cairo to the Saqqara.
 It is a great way to get around by joining a local sightseeing tour.
 There’s no hassle of finding a way around, dealing with aggressive touts, and having to negotiate prices.
 Instead, visitors can focus on enjoying the historic sights, and learn about the history and interesting stories from the tour guides.

 The Saqqara Step Pyramid is not as dramatic as the Pyramid of Giza, but it’s Egypt’s oldest pyramid, built in the Third Dynasty.
 The step pyramid was built for Pharaoh Djoser and it’s a prototype of the pyramids.

 Apart from the Step Pyramid, explore the surrounding areas like The Tomb of Mereruka, the Funerary Complex of King Teti, and the Tomb of Kagemni.

-Day 4: Move on to Alexandria or South of Egypt! 🙂
+Day 4: Move on to Alexandria or the South of Egypt! 🙂

-Don’t forget to spend a day in Alexandria, and check out Catacombs of Kom El Shoqafa, Serapeum and Pompey’s Pillar, Citadel of Qaitbay, and of course, Bibliotheca Alexandria.
+Don’t forget to spend a day in Alexandria, and check out the catacombs of Kom El Shoqafa, Serapeum and Pompey’s Pillar, Citadel of Qaitbay, and of course, Bibliotheca Alexandria.

 For a full itinerary of a day trip to Alexandria, check out An Easy One Day Trip to See the Top-Rated Attractions in Alexandria.